To exclude vehicles used solely for competition from certain provisions of the Clean Air Act, and for other purposes.

 Length: 3 pages

-This bill was introduced on March 7, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 7, 2016, in a previous session of Congress, but it did not receive a vote.

 Mar 7, 2016